chaudhary1337/chaudhary1337.github.io/TryHackMe/Teamfinal.md

 /robots.txt (Status: 200)
 ```

-Interesting times.
-Scripts I can't access, so i'll leave it be.
+Interesting times. `scripts` I can't access, so i'll leave it be.
 We can run another `gobuster` on `team.thm/scripts`, but that is for later. `robots.txt` is always interesting.

 ![](https://i.imgur.com/0u3oCyW.png)

 Is what is shows.
 Lmao.
-Probably the ftp username?
+Probably the `ftp` username?
 Password we can bruteforce.
 This is another thing we can try.

 Pending paths:
 - images stego
 - gobuster on `/scripts`
 - bruteforce `ftp` using `dale` as username.

 However, there are tastier things for us right now.
-Let's go to `dev.team.thm` as given by `wfuzz`.
-Do not forget to include it in the `/etc/hosts`!
+Let's go to `dev.team.thm` from the `wfuzz` results.
+Do not forget to include it in `/etc/hosts`!

 ![](https://i.imgur.com/L0mKUUj.png)